How to Stop Being Toxic in a Relationship

 If you are a liar, that undermines the trust between the two of you, which is essential to a healthy relationship.
 Your communication skills may be poor, as you have not learned how to actively listen to your partner.
 Your emotional outbursts may be frequent and easily triggered, which does not make for a calm and peaceful household.

 All of these behaviors impact the mental and emotional health of you and your partner.
-It is therefore vital to learn how to stop being toxic in a relationship.
+It is, therefore, vital to learn how to stop being toxic in a relationship.

 Can a toxic person change?

 Indeed, a toxic person can change.
-If you are a toxic person, for your own well-being, you should make an effort to work deeply on not only the toxic traits in yourself but the “why” behind these traits.
+If you are a toxic person, for your own well-being, you should make an effort to work deeply on not only the toxic traits in yourself but also the “why” behind these traits.
 In other words, you did not become toxic randomly.

 There are reasons at the root of these behaviors, reasons that may be worth working with a therapist or coach to uncover and examine.
 As you become more self-aware, you gain the tools to know how to stop being toxic in a relationship.